• Home

 Where is the 12 V battery on a Polestar 2?

-In the rear, under the boot floor — separate from the high-voltage drive battery.
+In the rear, under the luggage-compartment (boot) floor — separate from the high-voltage drive battery.
+Lift the boot floor panel to reach it.

-Is it safe to disconnect on an EV?
+Is it safe to disconnect the battery on an EV?

-Yes — the 12 V battery is low voltage.
-Never touch the orange high-voltage cabling.
+Yes — the 12 V battery is low voltage and owner-safe to handle.
+Never touch the orange high-voltage cabling; that system is sealed and only for trained technicians.

 What needs resetting afterwards?

-To relearn the windows, hold the switch at each limit.
-If a warning stays on, decode it on autodtcs.com.
+To relearn the windows, hold each switch at its upper and lower limits for a moment.
+If a warning stays on after everything is reconnected, decode it on autodtcs.com.

 Related Articles